The Southern Cape Herbarium (SCH)

 As with all herbaria the specimens are pressed, dried and mounted, with a quick guide forming the first go-to for plant identification.
 The main herbarium has many specimens representing plants in their different forms and habitat gradients, all having been data-based.
 From this data further research and data mining can take place.

-The herbarium is maintained by an expert curator, Priscilla Burgoyne, and volunteers who help with the mounting, filing, and updating of species names, as well as general upkeep.
+The herbarium is maintained by a curator, Corne Brink, and volunteers who help with the mounting, filing, and updating of species names, as well as general upkeep.
 A comprehensive botanical library is attached to the herbarium, providing ample sources for research in the area.
 The Herbarium aims to better facilitate the understanding of local plant diversity coupled to the distributions of each taxon.
 The rapid rate of urban development in the area means that a herbarium specimen is often the only surviving record of the historical location of a taxon.
 The SCH has been visited by local and international researchers who also contribute to our data by positively identifying specimens of plants in their specialty groups.